LiamJCates/Programming-Notes/ObjectOrientedDesign/UML/Overview.md

 #### Object diagram
 The object diagram visually communicates a set of class instances.

+The reason that the object diagram is considered a dynamic diagram rather than a static diagram is because objects themselves are considered dynamic.
+Objects can change while the application is running.
+Classes, on the other hand, do not change while the application is running

 #### Package diagram
 Package diagrams are used to provide a high-level visual depiction of large systems.
 These diagrams are simplistic and simply show how a system's components are grouped.